Morehouse Parish, Louisiana: Law enforcement

 Since the formation of the Morehouse Parish Sheriff's Office, one deputy has been killed in the line of duty.

 Politics

 In 1975, Edwards Barham, a farmer and businessman from Oak Ridge in Morehouse Parish, became the first Republican elected to the Louisiana State Senate since the era of Reconstruction.
 Barham won his seat by eighty-nine votes.
-He was unseated after a single term in office in 1979 by the Democrat David 'Bo' Ginn of Bastrop.
+He was unseated after a single term in office in 1979 by the Democrat David Ginn of Bastrop.

 In the 2012 U.S. presidential election, Morehouse Parish cast 6,591 votes (52.3 percent) for Republican nominee Mitt Romney.
 U.S. President Barack Obama trailed with 5,888 ballots (46.7 percent).
 In 2008, Republican John McCain prevailed in Morehouse Parish with 7,258 votes (55 percent) to Barack Obama's 5,792 ballots (43.9 percent).